How activation works

 Activation times can vary depending on the state of your property.
 See Exceptions.

-To activate a property version, see Activate your property.
+For instructions on how to activate a property version, see Activate your property.

 Activation is also available through Property Manager API (PAPI).